microsoft/azure_arc/azure_arc_servers_jumpstart/docs/azure_arm_template_linux.md

 ## Cleanup

-To delete the entire deployment, simply delete the Resource Group from the Azure portal.
+To delete the entire deployment, simply delete the resource group from the Azure portal.

    ![Screenshot of how to delete resource group](../img/azure_arm_template_linux/09.png)